Delaware County

 Steps in the Process:

-- If approved, you will receive an email from Advent eLearning confirming your participation.
+• APPROVAL: If approved, you will receive an email from Advent eLearning confirming your participation.

-- Once the course is completed, an automated email to the District Attorney’s Office alerting us that you have completed your course.
+• DISTRICT ATTORNEY’S OFFICE RESPONSE/FINALIZATION: Once the course is completed, an automated email will be sent to the District Attorney’s Office alerting us that you have completed the program.
+You DO NOT NEED TO CONTACT US.
 You will be put in a queue for finalization.
-You DO NOT need to email it to us.
+You DO NOT NEED TO EMAIL IT TO US, as we generate the document.
+The District Attorney’s Office then completes finalization.
+This is also done by a human and can take some time.

 Frequently Asked Questions: